_____________________________________________________________________________

 –Legends of the Dark Knight Vol. 2 #9-10 (Legends of the Dark Knight Vol. 2 Print Edition #5) (“THE CONSULTANT”)

-–FLASHBACK: From Dark Nights: Metal #2, Batman & The Signal #2, Batman: Three Jokers #3, and Batman: The Brave and the Bold Vol. 2 #2 Part 4—and also referenced in Dark Days: The Forge #1, Dark Days: The Casting #1, Dark Nights: Metal #2, All-Star Batman #11, Detective Comics #959-961, Batman: The Merciless #1, Batman & The Signal #3, Justice League Vol. 4 #7, the second feature to Detective Comics #1061, Batman: The Brave and the Bold Vol. 2 #2 Part 4, and Knight Terrors: Detective Comics #1.[5]
+–FLASHBACK: From Dark Nights: Metal #2, Batman & The Signal #2, Batman: Three Jokers #3, and Batman: The Brave and The Bold Vol. 2 #2 Part 4—and also referenced in Dark Days: The Forge #1, Dark Days: The Casting #1, Dark Nights: Metal #2, All-Star Batman #11, Detective Comics #959-961, Batman: The Merciless #1, Batman & The Signal #3, Justice League Vol. 4 #7, the second feature to Detective Comics #1061, Batman: The Brave and The Bold Vol. 2 #2 Part 4, Knight Terrors: Detective Comics #1, and Flash Vol. 6 #9-10.[5]
 Originally told in “ENDGAME.”
 Bruce begins constructing his “Final Invention,” a cloning machine made out of Promethium, the mystical metal that comprises Cyborg’s body.
 Bruce’s cloning machine, if completed, would theoretically ensure that there would always be a Batman in the future.
 Bruce plans to clone himself and give the clone memory implants of everything he himself experienced from his own birth until when he decided to become a superhero.
 Thus, a new almost-perfect replica of Bruce can be created and activated every twenty-seven years like clockwork.
 While the cloning function of the machine is still in its infancy and not anywhere close to being ready, the memory siphoning portion is completed.
 Bruce hooks-in and uploads all his memories to date.
 A data-personality map of Bruce’s mind is stored into a high-tech computer system attached to the machine.
 Batman also designs and tailors a new costume that has an altered chest insignia and purple on the underside of his cape (and no trunks).
 Batman will save this new costume for later.
-Soon after, Joker attacks the Justice League, Jokerizing them and forcing Batman to neutralize his friends using his various anti-JL contingency weapons.
+Soon after, Joker attacks the Justice League, Jokerizing them and forcing Batman to neutralize his friends using his various anti-JL contingency weapons, including the Justice Buster mech.
 Joker then Jokerizes all the citizens of Gotham and once again reaffirms his knowledge of Batman’s secret ID by luring the Dark Knight into a Crime Alley stage-set.
 There, a Jokerized and drugged-up Joe Chill (abducted from prison) is forced to reenact the death of the Waynes, except with teenager Duke Thomas’ parents as substitutes.
 Batman saves the elder Thomases, but they get permanently Jokerized into a grinning catatonic state.
 Batman escapes through a window, fleeing with Duke in his arms.
 Soon after, Batman deduces that Crazy Quilt has helped Joker.
 Batman fights Crazy Quilt, who monologues in fustian about he and Joker having found the mythical immortality compound Dionesium.
 Crazy Quilt mentions that Dionesium eternized Vandaa aka Vandar Adg (a proto-Vandal Savage), who encountered it in its “rawest form” (i.e. the defeated Hyper-Adapter spiraling backward through time)!
 Crazy Quilt also notes that Ra’s al Ghul’s Lazarus Pits are filled with a weaker “corrupted” version of Dionesium.
 He also uses the word “Barbatos” interchangeably with the word “immortal” several times!
 After defeating Crazy Quilt, Batman visits the remnants of the Court of Owls.
 They tell him that Electrum is nothing more than an “imperfect version” of Dionesium.
 Batman begins to question whether or not Joker might be hundreds of years old.
 After Joker chops off Alfred’s hand with a butcher knife, the Bat-Family teams-up with Batman’s deadliest rogues to combat Jokerized people in downtown Gotham.
 Batman fights Joker solo in a bloody brawl, during which the Dionesium in Joker’s bloodstream enters Batman’s bloodstream.
 Batman eventually ends Joker’s threat and saves the city, but both men are killed.
 However, they are both immediately resurrected as amnesiacs thanks to the Dionesium in their systems.
 (Originally, in the New 52, all of Bruce’s scars were healed thanks to the Dionesium.
-However, references in All-Star Batman #12 and Batman: The Brave and the Bold Vol. 2 #2 Part 4 tell us that this is not the case in the Rebirth Era.
+However, references in All-Star Batman #12 and Batman: The Brave and The Bold Vol. 2 #2 Part 4 tell us that this is not the case in the Rebirth Era.
 Bruce’s scars remain.
 Also note that this entire fight and getting Dionesium into Batman’s bloodstream has been manipulated and orchestrated by the Court of Owls, who are doing the bidding of the Strigydae high priests of Barbatos’ Judas Tribe as part of their ongoing “Mantling” ritual.)
 Joker, now with a seemingly benevolent and affable personality, wanders the streets of Gotham.
 A befuddled Batman wanders aimlessly into the nearby forest.
 The Bat-Family mourns the loss of Batman, but they soon find him.
 Bruce is taken-in by Alfred, who refuses to tell him about his past as Batman, hoping he can live a civilian life now.
 With reports of Batman’s death hitting the mainstream news outlets fairly quickly, the GCPD, along with tech entrepreneur Geri Powers (owner of Powers Industries), builds a one-person-controlled Batman-robot mech to replace the Dark Knight.
 Jim Gordon steps down as commissioner to pilot the mech (which has a semi-sentient Batman AI that has been programmed with the Dark Knight’s positive morals).
 Gordon becomes the new Batman!
 Maggie Sawyer replaces him as commissioner.
 With an ops team of Julia Pennyworth and Daryl Gutierrez (a friend of Duke’s) backing him up, robo-Batman takes to the streets for regular patrols.
 Meanwhile, Bruce takes a job at The Lucius Fox Center For Gotham Youth and begins working with and dating a returning Julie Madison!

 –REFERENCE: In Red Hood & The Outlaws Vol. 2 Annual #2—originally told in Red Hood/Arsenal #3-5.
 Early September.
 Red Hood and Arsenal track Underbelly, an amorphous blob monster that is the living embodiment of evil, to Gotham.
 While in Gotham, Arsenal meets with his AA sponsor Killer Croc (!) and Jason reunites with an old friend from his childhood as well.
 Later, Red Hood, Arsenal, and Robo-Batman (Jim Gordon) fight and defeat Underbelly, learning that the blob exists as a psychic hive mind manifestation in dozens of cities across America, having been born as a combination of a bunch of Arkham Asylum inmates’ evil thoughts that had been contained in a bizarre sci-fi lobotomy machine, which was broken by Joker years ago.
 Meanwhile, on the Isle of Capris, Sera Phina resurrects a bunch of people that Red Hood has killed in the past—including Palette, Suzie Su, and members of The Mime Army—to form the super-villain team known as The Hero Manifesto.
 (Note that Red Hood didn’t actually kill Suzie Su before because she is basically immortal.
 Suzie, a transwoman, gained invulnerability powers when she transitioned!)